moebiussurfing/ofxColorManager/README.md

   * Also included into **ofxColorManager**.
   * A Lightweight version of the add-on.
   * Works in the **Standalone Mode** too.
-  * Browse and use your **Presets Kit** files.
+  * Browse and use your **Palettes Presets Kit** files.
-  * A minimal set of tools:
+  * A Pack of tools:
-  Kit browser, palette and gradient previews, and tweakeable tweened transitions.
+  Kit browser, palette and gradient previews, and tweakeable tweened timed transitions.

 <br/>